practo/express-request-wrapper/README.md

 `headers - *required, Object containing all the required headers, (do not forward 'host' and 'accept-encoding')`

 `cb - *required, call back function or the format function(err, body, response)`

+`isForm - optional, if the server is expecting request as form`

 ### makeDeleteCall(url, headers, cb)
 Forward incoming delete request